-- Speak to Marcus and the team immediately. - Tell them that not only is spreading photos of someone wrong, but this particular photo is also a gross violation of that girl's privacy, and may even be illegal. - Ask them how they would feel if someone sent around embarrassing or private pictures of them.
-If a similar photo of themselves was sent around, what would they want others to do?
+- Speak to Marcus and the rest of the group immediately. - Tell them that not only is spreading photos of someone wrong, but this particular photo is also a gross violation of that girl's privacy, and may even be illegal. - Ask them how they would feel if someone sent around embarrassing or private pictures of them.
+How would they feel?
+What would they want others to do if that photo was sent to them?